|

 A member of Philodendron

-subgenus Pteromischaum, Philodendron camposportoanum was oiginally published in
+subgenus Pteromischum, Philodendron camposportoanum was originally published in

 Archivos do Jardim Botânico do Rio de Janeiro in 1956.

-With a slight velvet appearance to the leaves,
+With a slight velutinous (velvet) appearance to the leaves,

 Philodendron camposportoanum is primarily found in western